sethhardik/Human-activity-estimation/README.md

 clearly deep learning model performed much better compared to deep learning model

 The folder named `model and weights for neural network` contains `.h5` file having weights and `.json` file having model in them while using you need both the files.

+I have also shared screenshots link on the forms where video link was asked.